 Ricardo M. Arango has served as Director of the Board since 2016.
 Mr. Arango is a senior partner of Arias, Fábrega & Fábrega, in Panama.
 From 2004 to date, Mr. Arango has held several management and leadership positions within the firm, contributing to shape the organization into a leading Latin-American law firm, with offices in eight countries.
 Mr. Arango has served as a member of the board of directors of the Panama Canal Authority since 2016, director and member of the Audit Committee of Banco General since 2012 and member of the board of directors of MHC Holdings since 2002.
-Mr. Arango served as a member of the board of directors of Corporación La Prensa from 2002 to 2016 and as Chairman of its Editorial Committee from 2011 to 2016.
-He also served as Chairman of the Panama Stock Exchange from 2007 to 2011 and as a member of its board of directors from 1999 to 2016.
+Mr. Arango served as a member of the board of directors from 1999 to 2016.
 He also served as the Secretary of the Bank from 2002 until 2016.
 From 2011 to 2015, Mr. Arango served as member of the managing partners committee of Lex Mundi, the largest network of independent law firms in the world.
 Mr. Arango is a member of the Latin American Business Council.
 Mr. Arango has acted as lead counsel in some of the most complex and largest financial transactions and acquisitions in Panama and Central America, including the initial public offering of several foreign companies listed on the NYSE.
 From 1998 to 1999, Mr. Arango headed the Presidential Commission that drafted Panama's current securities act.
-Mr. Arango holds a Bachelor's degree in Law and Political Science from the University of Panama, a Master of Laws degree from Harvard Law School, and a Master of Laws degree from Yale Law School.
-He was a Fulbright scholar from 1985 to 1987.
-Mr. Arango is admitted to practice law in New York and Panama.
-Mr. Arango's strong knowledge of the regulatory frameworks where the Bank operates; skills in managing legal, compliance, operational and credit risks of the banking industry; diversified perspective based on his combined legal-
+Mr. Arango hads a Bachelor's degree in Law and Political Science from the University of Panama, a Master of Laws degree from Harvard Law School, and a Master of Laws degree from 1987 to 1987.
+Mr. Arango hads define for 1987 to 1987.
+Mr. Arango hads define for 2087, where the Bank operates; skills in managing legal, compliance, operational and credit risks of the banking industry; diversified perspective based on his combined legal-business acumen; in-depth understanding of the Bank's business and operations; and experience as board member in different companies, qualify him to serve on the Board.

 Gonzalo Menéndez Duque has served as a Director of the Board since 1990 and Chairman of the Board since 2002.
-Mr. Menéndez Duque is a senior director of the Luksic companies in Chile and serves as Director of the following Luksic group holding companies: Banco de Chile since 2001, Banchile Asesoria Financiera S.A. since 2006, Banchile Seguros de Vida S.A. since 2000, Andsberg Investment Ltd. and Andsberg Ltd. since 2007, Antofagasta Group since 1997, Antofagasta PLC since 1985, Holdings Quiñenco since 1996, Socofin S.A. since 2010, Compañía Sudamericana de Vapores S.A. since 2011 and Empresa Nacional de Energia Enex S.A. since 2013.
-In addition, he has served as President of Inversiones Vita S.A. and Director of Inversiones Vita Bis since 2000, both Luksic group companies.
+Mr. Menéndez Duque is a senior director of the Luksic companies in Chile and serves as Director of the following Luksic group holding companies: Banco de Chile since 2001, Banchile Asesoria Financiera S.A. since 2006, Banchile Seguros de Vida S.A. since 2000, Andsberg Investment Ltd. and Andsberg Ltd. since 2007, Antofagasta PLC since 1985, Holdings Quiñenco since 1996, Socofin S.A. since 2010, Compañía Sudamericana de Vapores S.A. since 2011 and Empresa Nacional de Energia Enex S.A. since 2013.
+In addition, he has served as President of Inversiones Vita S.A. and Director of Inversiones Vita Bis since 2000, but Luksic group companies.
 He also serves as Vice Chairman of Fundación Andrónico Luksic A. and Fundación Educacional Luksic since 2005 and Director of Inmobiliaria e Inversiones Rio Claro S.A. since 2013.
 Previously, Mr. Menéndez Duque served as Director and President of several companies related to Grupo Luksic since 1985, including the following: Banco de A. Edwards and related companies, Banco Santiago, Empresas Lucchetti, S.A., Banco O'Higgins, Banchile Corredores de Bolsa S.A. and Banchile Administradora General de Fondos.
 Mr. Menéndez Duque was previously the Chairman of the Board of Bladex from 1995 to 1997.
 Mr. Menéndez Duque holds a degree in Business Administration and Accounting with honors from Universidad de Chile.
 Mr. Menéndez Duque's skills, leadership and managerial experience in large complex organizations in various extensively regulated industries, and his experience as a board member in different companies, qualify him to serve on the Board.